s2090/arran/README.md

 `GBIF_taxonomy.R` - R code to standardise names to the GBIF backbone

+`Data Compliance to FAIR Principles.docx` - Detauls on the data's compliance to FAIR principles

 #### `graphs/`
 `allranks.png` - Alpha diversity at each taxonomic rank for both sites separately and together.